Pantarheon/cbecho/README.md

 This is a very simple program entirely contained in the small `cbecho.exe` file.
 No need to install it, no need to uninstall it.
-Just download it and place it in a folder listed in the `PATH` environmental variable.
+Just download it and place it in a folder listed in the `PATH` environment variable.
 Then you can use it from the command line as well as from batch files.

 ## License